mjdzr/myrepo/README.md

 This is a line from Rstudio

-Now a new line from GitHub.
+Now a new line from GitHub...